farhanmustar/windows-config/README.md

 scoop bucket add extras
 ```

-## Use pageant for openssh ssh-ageant.
+## Use pageant for powershell openssh ssh-agent.
 Install wsl-ssh-pageant to allow use of pageant as ssh auth. (required scoop package manager)
 ```
 scoop install wsl-ssh-pageant